AshKuhlmann/loop_bloom/README.md

 *Thin CLI → Service → Core → Storage* layered architecture; see [USER_GUIDE.md](USER_GUIDE.md) for full docs.

+### Debugging

+Enable debug mode on any command with `--debug` to see verbose logging and extra diagnostics.
+Use `--dry-run` to preview changes without saving them.
+The application date can be overridden for testing by setting the `LOOPBLOOM_DEBUG_DATE` environment variable (YYYY-MM-DD).
+To dump the raw goal state run `loopbloom debug-state`.

 <a id="testing"></a>

 ## 14  Testing & CI